MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365.md

 search.appverid:
 - MET150s
 ms.assetid: 9721b46d-cbea-4121-be51-542395e6fd21
+ms.custom:
+- seo-marvel-apr2020
-description: "Admins can learn about the available options in Office 365 and EOP that allow inbound messages to skip spam filtering."
+description: "Learn how can admins create a safe senders list in Office 365 and EOP that allows inbound messages to skip spam filtering."
 ---

 # Create safe sender lists in Office 365